 LOTEPREDNOL (loe te PRED nol) is used in the eye to treat swelling and pain caused by eye surgery.

 How should I use this medicine?

 This medicine is only for use in the eye.
 Follow the directions on the prescription label.
 Wash hands before and after use.
 Turn bottle upside down and shake once to fill tip before using.
 Tilt your head back slightly and pull your lower eyelid down with your index finger to form a pouch.
-Try not to touch the tip of the dropper or tube to your eye, fingertips, or other surface.
+Try not to touch the tip of the dropper or tube to your eye, fingertips, or other surfaces.
 Squeeze the prescribed number of drops into the pouch.
 Close the eye gently to spread the drops.
 Do not use your medicine more often than directed.
-Finish the full course of medicine prescribed by your doctor or health care professional even if your condition is better.
-Do not stop using except on the advice of your doctor or health care professional.
+Finish the full course of medicine prescribed by your doctor or health care professional even if you think your condition is better.
+Do not stop using except on the advice of your doctor or healthcare professional.